mrcook/time_warrior/README.md

     $ tw adjust -n 20m
     $ tw adjust -n 90s

-One you have adjusted your timeslip you can resume working on it, or mark it as done.
+Once you have adjusted your timeslip you can resume working on it, or mark it as done.

 Here is a full example of adding `1 hour` and `15 minutes` to a running timeslip: